Thread safety: Examples

 In the C programming language, each thread has its own stack.
 However, a static variable is not kept on the stack; all threads share simultaneous access to it.
 If multiple threads overlap while running the same function, it is possible that a static variable might be changed by one thread while another is midway through checking it.
 This difficult-to-diagnose logic error, which may compile and run properly most of the time, is called a race condition.
 One common way to avoid this is to use another shared variable as a "lock" or "mutex" (from mutual exclusion).

-In the following piece of C code, the function is thread-safe, but not reentrant:
+In the following piece of C code which calls POSIX headers, the function is thread-safe, but not reentrant: